 It is incredibly important to understand that proper investing takes a lot of hard work, homework, and effort.
 We will give you the best tools we can to get you started and want to help you begin (or continue) your journey well-equipped.

 As with everything in life, risk v reward is what you’ll live and die by as an investor.
 We highly recommend a risk-averse strategy.
 You can grind your way into success with minimal risk in securities like low-cost mutual funds and smart investing in blue-chip S&P 500 stocks.
 Smart investing is the mindset that you are in the market for the long run (5+ years).
-Most of said securities yield steady yet relatively small returns in the first few years.
+Most securities yield steady yet relatively small returns in the first few years.
 Be patient.
 The more comfortable you become with investing, the more creative you can become.
 Just realize that slow and steady wins the race.

 Understanding some fundamentals of economics (i.e.: supply and demand, equilibrium, the Fed, market trends, GNP/GDP, perceived value, inflation, and the ilk) will undoubtedly give you a leg-up when investing.
 Explore and read our blog articles and listen to our podcasts to get a deeper understanding of some of these concepts.
 It’s as easy as searching for terms you may not be familiar with from our blog and/or podcast episodes.
 Brad and Jonathan, co-founders of ChooseFI, are financial and economic gurus that can give you easy-to-understand definitions of complex economic terminology.
 As an added bonus for our readers, we have a surprise for you below.